-Enable Load Balancing- Enables load balancing. for the streaming of the vDisk.
+Enable Load Balancing: Enables load balancing. for the streaming of the Personal vDisk.

-Enable Printer Management- When enabled, invalid printers will be deleted from the Device.
+Enable Printer Management: When enabled, invalid printers are deleted from the Device.

 Script configuration (Optional, advanced feature)

-When creating a new connector configuration, you can configure an optional PowerShell script on any Windows machine running an App Layering agent–the same agent used on the Citrix Provisioning server.
-These scripts must be stored on the same machine that the App Layering agent is installed on, and are only run after a successful deployment of a layered image.
+When creating a connector configuration, you can configure an optional PowerShell script on any Windows machine running an App Layering agent, the same agent used on the Citrix Provisioning server.
+Store these scripts on the machine where the App Layering agent is installed.
+Only run the scripts after a successful deployment of a layered image.
 Some preset variables are available to enable scripts to be reusable with different template images and different connector configurations.
-These variables will also contain information needed to identify the virtual machine created as part of the published layered image in Citrix Provisioning.
+These variables also contain information needed to identify the virtual machine created as part of the published layered image in Citrix Provisioning.

-Running the scripts will not affect the outcome of the publish job, and progress of commands run in the script will not be visible.
+Running the scripts does not affect the outcome of the publish job, and progress of commands run in the script aren’t visible.
 The Citrix Provisioning connector logs contain the output of the script that ran.

 Configure a script